Why Sandisk Stock Popped Today

 Key Points

-Bernstein SocGen Group analyst Mark C. Newman raised his price target on Sandisk this morning.
+Citi analyst Asiya Merchant raised her price target on Sandisk to $980 this morning.

-NAND prices are skyrocketing, and could turn Sandisk very profitable in a hurry.

 - 10 stocks we like better than Sandisk ›